I think that should be a decision made by Joe Biden.

 Just imagine.

-Anyway, former Speaker of the House, New Kingrich is with us.
+Anyway, former Speaker of the House, Newt Gingrich, is with us.

 Welcome back, sir.

-Well I'm just listening to all that.
+I've just listened to all that.

-You know, this is going to be quite an election because I think everybody is experiencing in their personal lives uh the failure of the Democratic Party.
+You know, this is going to be quite an election because I think everybody is experiencing in their personal lives the failure of the Democratic Party.

-And it's not some theoretical ideological fight, it's go to the grocery store, go to the gas station, um try to get things on a supply chain that is broken.
+It's go to the grocery store, go to the gas station, try to get things on a supply chain that is broken.

-Uh people see all this and they know that it just isn't working, and they know that they have a chance to vote either to reinforce Biden or to repudiate Biden, but there's no middle ground.
+And they know that they have a chance to vote either to reinforce Biden or to repudiate Biden.

 It's too painful.

-It is it is inflicting pain.
+It is inflicting pain.

-We we didn't have chaos at our borders.
+We didn't have chaos at our borders.

 We didn't need to set a record that we've already set this year on top of last year's record of illegal immigrants entering the country.

-We're well over two million that that we know about that Joe is offering preferential treatment to because there's no vaccine mandate, there's no COVID test, you get a free Biden phone and transportation in the dark at night to whatever town or city uh or state that they want to send you to, and and then the states become responsible for or for the Joe's open borders policies.
+You get a free Biden phone and transportation in the dark at night to whatever town or city or state that they want to send you to.

 We didn't have to have that happen.